s1gmas1x/kitchen-ratio/docs/guides/hydration.md

 - Milk and cream
 - **Eggs (about 75% water)**
 - **Butter (about 18% water)**
-- Other liquids with measurable water content
+- Other ingredients with measurable water content

 This gives a more accurate picture of how wet the dough truly is, especially in enriched breads.